Jammersplit/Randy.js/README.md

 Returns a random integer between `minNum` and `maxNum`.

 Compared to other common implementations for such a function that I found, this one is the most flexible I could come up with:
-* `minNum` and/or `maxNum` can be float values.
+* `minNum` and `maxNum` can be float values.
 They will be rounded to the closest integer within the interval between the values.
-* `minNum` and/or `maxNum` can be negative.
+* `minNum` and `maxNum` can be negative.
 Some other implementations incorrectly round float values in negative ranges.
 * `maxNum` can be smaller than `minNum`.

 `minNum` is included in the possible results if it is an integer.